cybozu-go/moco/docs/design.md

 1. Stop the `IO_THREAD` of all slaves.
 2. Select and configure new master.
-3. Update `MySQLCluster.status.currentMasterIndex` with the new master name.
+3. Update `Cluster.status.currentMasterIndex` with the new master name.
 4. Turn off read-only mode on the new master

 In the process, the operator configures the old master as slave if the server is ready.